-TOE Security Functionality Addressed issue 2] and the TOE will use the Security Module ([13]) to generate all necessary random numbers.
+TOE Security Functionality Addressed issue

 SF.UD User Data Protection The TOE provides functionality to logically remove unused information by zeroization.
 All objects within the used databases are integrity protected.
 Furthermore, access control and multiple policies (gateway, firewall and meter) protect the corresponding data by fixed defined rule-sets.

 SF.IA Identification & Authentication The TOE authenticates every user and external entity before allowing any other action on behalf of that user.
 User identities have the following security attributes: identity, status of identity, connecting network, role membership.
 The Gateway administrator can configure consumers with a username/password combination based identification & authentication or with a certificate based identification & authentication.
-The Gateway administrator can configure service technicians only with a certificate based identification & authentication of the Gateway administrator is implemented as certification-based, bidirectional mechanisms according to [14], [TR 3109-1].
+The Gateway administrator can configure service technicians only with a certificate based identification & authentication of the Gateway administrator is implemented as certification-based, bidirectional mechanisms according to [14], [TR 03109-1].

 SF.SM Security Management The TOE includes functionality that allows its administration and configuration as well as updating the TOE's software.
 This functionality is only provided for the authenticated Gateway administrator.

-The following operations can be performed by the successfully authenticated Gateway administrator: • Management of devices in LMN and HAN, • Client management, • Maintenance of Processing Profiles, • Key- and Certificate-Management • Firmware Update, • Wake-up configuration, • Monitoring, • Resetting of the TOE and • Audit Log configuration.
+The following operations can be performed by the successfully authenticated Gateway administrator:

+Management of devices in LMN and HAN,

+Client management,

+Maintenance of Processing Profiles,

+Key- and Certificate-Management,

+Firmware Update,

+Wake-up configuration,

+Monitoring,

+Resetting of the TOE and

+Audit Log configuration.

 SF.PR Privacy The TOE provides mechanisms for communication concealing.
 A pseudonymization would only be used for processed Meter Data.
 The communication to external entities is performed over packet oriented networks.
 To conceal the communication, the packet size is mutable, also the transmitted content is padded to random size.

 SF.SP Self-protection The TOE provides a set of self-protection mechanisms that, in particular, comprise the self-test of the TOE, detection of replay attacks and the failure with preservation of a secure state.